a11ywatch/pagemind/README.md

 # pagemind

-HTTP API for accessibility insights
+gRPC API for accessibility insights and metrics

 ## Getting Started

 For more information checkout [pagemind](https://a11ywatch.github.io/docs/documentation/pagemind)

-## Docker

-if using this service in a docker env make sure to create a .env file and add the env var DOCKER_ENV=true

 ## Installation